King of the Ring (1991): Storylines

 The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Results were predetermined by the WWF's writers.

 Aftermath

 A tournament was not held in 1992, however, it returned in 1993.
 Starting with the 1993 King of the Ring, the tournament moved to the annual King of the Ring pay-per-view (PPV) event, held annually until the 2002 King of the Ring; that same year, the WWF was renamed to World Wrestling Entertainment (WWE).
 Following the 2002 event, the tournament would only be held periodically across episodes of Raw and SmackDown, although the final match of the 2006 tournament took place at the Judgment Day PPV, while the semifinals and finals of the 2015 tournament aired as a WWE Network-exclusive event.

-Following his win in the 1993 tournament, Bret Hart became the only two-time King of the Ring winner.
+Following his win in the 1993 tournament, Bret Hart became the only two-time King of the Ring winner, as well as the only person to win back-to-back as well.